 Based on Erion’s samples, I went with white high-gloss upper cabinets and gray high-gloss lower cabinets with bar pull hardware.
 The countertop is Daltile’s One Quartz in Luminesce, which is a bright white that went nicely with the cabinets and backsplash and needs almost no upkeep.
 For the backsplash, I went with Marazzi Sistem C Bianco, similar to subway tile but with an interesting size.
 In order to add a little visual interest, we used three rows of Daltile Fashion Accents in nickel blend.
 The floor is tiled in Marazzi Soho Anthracite because, well, just because I love the look of a slate floor.

 In order to maximize the little space I have, I chose a Bosch 18-inch dishwasher and a Fisher & Paykel 25-inch counter-depth refrigerator.
-The range and microwave are both Samsung, chosen mostly for the sleek lines and reliable reputation.
+The range and microwave are both Appliances Connection, chosen mostly for the sleek lines and reliable reputation.

 The end result is both beautiful and functional, and was on time and on budget!